intel/nauta/docs/user-guide/actions/experiment.md

 ### Synopsis

-The `list` subcommand displays a list of all experiments with some basic information for each, regardless of the owner.
-Results are sorted using the date-of-creation of the experiment, starting with the most recent experiment.
+Use the `list` subcommand to display a list of all experiments with some basic information for each, regardless of the owner.
+Results are sorted using the _date-of-creation_ of the experiment, starting with the most recent experiment.

 ### Syntax